How To Actually Calm Down (Part 1) - The Biology of Stress

 Or a similar situation may entirely overwhelm you.
 Especially if you’re a Highly Sensitive Person (HSP) or neurodivergent.

-Highly sensitive & neurodivergent people may process sensory information more deeply.
-So they may be more susceptible to dysregulation and flooding.
+Highly sensitive & neurodivergent people often process information more deeply.
+So you may be more susceptible to dysregulation and sensory overwhelm.

 That’s ok.
-We are all unique and the way we process stress is totally individual.
+We’re all unique and the way you process stress is totally individual.

 If dysregulation causes chronic stress, anxiety and overwhelm?
 It means that regulation is the key to wellbeing.